 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Very high affinity FP receptor agonist (Ki = 0.4 nM).
+Tafluprost is a very high affinity FP receptor agonist (Ki = 0.4 nM).
 Reduces intraocular pressure (IOP) in animal models of ocular hypertension and normal animals.

 |Storage||Store at -20°C|

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.